Proud monthly donor of the “World Wildlife Federation” and “Feed the Children”

 • Comprehensive Data Collection: We gather, organize, analyze, and submit TRI Reports using the correct emissions factors.

-• Accurate Report Preparation: Vanguard prepares and submits your TRI report to the EPA, ensuring compliance with all regulatory requirements.
+• Accurate Report Preparation: Vanguard prepares and submits your TRI report to the EPA, ensuring compliance with all regulatory requirements, including determining whether Form R or Form A applies to each chemical.

 Industries Covered by TRI Reporting